Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 ## Required hardware

-To work properly, MicronetToNMEA needs at least a Teensy 3.5, 3.6, 4.0 or 4.1 board and a CC1101 based breakout board.
+To work properly, MicronetToNMEA needs at minimum a Teensy 4.0 board and a CC1101 based breakout board.

 ### Teensy micro-controller